duytc/tagcade-api/README.md

 Authorization: Bearer ......
 ```

-With this header, send a request to http://localhost:8000/app_dev.php/api/test and you should see a response:
+With this header, send a request to [this link](http://localhost:8000/api/test) and you should see a response:

 "test"